lee2sman/panblog/README.md

 ## Themes

-panblog comes with several theme options.
-A theme should be specified in your templates files.
+panblog comes with several theme options, which are just css files.
+A theme for your landing page should be specified in your templates files.
+Individual posts can use different themes by specifying a css theme file in their front matter.

 ## License